 VIS – Nordic Journal for Artistic Research

-The Steering Committee for VIS
+The Steering Committee of VIS

 Paula Crabtree, Vice-Chancellor, Stockholm University of the Arts

-Johan Scott, Pro-Vice-Chancellor, Stockholm University of the Arts
+Eli Bø, Pro-Vice-Chancellor, Stockholm University of the Arts

-Jenny Tyllström, Director of the Research Office, Stockholm University of the Arts
+Ann Kroon, Director of the Research Office, Stockholm University of the Arts

-Geir Strøm, CEO, Norwegian Artistic Research program
+Geir Strøm, Policy Director, Norwegian Artistic Research Programme, DIKU

-Editorial Committee for VIS, 2017–2019
+Editorial Committee of VIS, 2021

-Cecilia Roos, Vice Rector of Research, Stockholm University of the Arts
+Cecilia Roos, Vice-Rector of Research, Stockholm University of the Arts

 Serge von Arx, Artistic Director Scenography Ostfold University College